 My draft advice is to look beyond singular positive or negative aspects when evaluating fantasy potential to find your WR1s.
 You can compare the current crop of WRs and split hairs all day about which players are slightly better.
 Review data from various sources to look for WR1s at value.
 Over the years, this same type of analysis has resulted in my drafting guys like T.Y.
 Hilton, Donte Moncrief, Stefon Diggs, and Jamison Crowder as value-plays.
 My number one WR in last year’s draft had an awesome rookie-year.
-In most of my rookie drafts, I took advantage of those who either could not let go of Michael Thomas’ inability to run the gauntlet drill at the NFL Combine, would not let go of Ohio State angst or refused to acknowledge that his usage at OSU hurt his dominator rating (which was actually pretty good).
-In one draft, I traded down twice in the first round to select Thomas with the 1.09, watching Treadwell, Josh Doctson, and Corey Coleman be drafted within the first 5-picks, Will Fuller at 1.07 and Sterling Shepard at 1.08.
+In most of my rookie drafts, I took advantage of those who either could not let go of Michael Thomas’ inability to run the gauntlet drill at the NFL Combine, would not let go of Ohio State angst or refused to acknowledge that his usage at OSU hurt his career statistics and dominator rating (which was actually pretty good).
+In one draft, I traded down twice in the first round to select Thomas with the 1.09, watching Treadwell, Josh Doctson, and Corey Coleman drafted within the first 5-picks, Will Fuller at 1.07 and Sterling Shepard at 1.08.
 That’s five WRs off the board before I drafted my WR1.

 You can get away with similar tactics this year with JuJu Smith-Schuster, as he has become undervalued.
 NFL Films Analyst Greg Cosell recently stated that Smith-Schuster is a better prospect this year than Michael Thomas was in 2016.
 I wouldn’t go that far, but JuJu is in good company.